What are the location categories?

-- No Category / National Locations: All other postcodes that are not included in the above categories.
-Considered to be a very high risk.
+- No Category / National Locations: All other postcodes that aren’t included in the above categories.
+Considered to be very high risk.

 Why do lenders have postcode categories?

 Lenders assess loans differently depending on the location of the property being offered as security.
-They apply stricter lending policies in high risk locations to limit their risk.
-In most cases, this means they often reduce the maximum available LVR and the maximum loan amount that you are able to borrow.
+They apply stricter lending policies in high-risk locations to limit their risk.
+In most cases, this means they often reduce the maximum available LVR and the maximum loan amount that you’re able to borrow.

-For example if you apply for a 95% mortgage in a Category 3 location, the lender may decide that this is too high a risk and therefore may request that you reduce your loan to 90% or 80% LVR.
-If this happens and you are unable to come up with a larger deposit, your mortgage application will be declined.
+For example, if you apply for a 95% mortgage in a Category 3 location, the lender may decide that this is too high a risk and therefore may request that you reduce your loan to 90% or 80% LVR.
+If this happens and you’re unable to come up with a larger deposit, your mortgage application will be declined.

 Home loans with no postcode restrictions

-Some of our lenders do not have any postcode restrictions and will consider any location in Australia, allowing you to borrow up to 95% LVR.
+Some of our lenders may consider any location in Australia, allowing you to borrow up to 95% LVR.
 You can read more on our no postcode restrictions page.